christophhagen/StateModel/Readme.md

 ## Core idea

-Here's how it works: A data model usually consists of different model classes, which are identified somehow (think SQLite PRIMARY KEY), and which have some properties assigned (which can point to other models).
+A data model usually consists of different model classes, which are identified somehow (think SQLite PRIMARY KEY), and which have some properties assigned (which can point to other models).
 The idea is to identify each property by a unique "path", which consists of:
 - The id of the model class
 - The id of the instance